 Located in the northern Minneapolis-St. Paul suburb of Blaine, Minnesota, the Schwan Super Rink is the largest ice arena of its kind in the world.
 The state-of-the-art facility, a $21 million project totaling over 300,000 square feet, features eight sheets of ice under one roof.
 With all its varied amenities and services, the Schwan Super Rink is absolutely unique in the world of ice sport facilities.

 The North American Prospects Hockey League's (NAPHL) first event of the season, will again be played in conjunction with the NAHL Showcase Tournament.
-Entering its seventh season, the NAPHL is made up of 40 teams, 20 Midget Major and 20 Midget Minor that compete at the Tier I level.
+Entering its eighth season, the NAPHL is made up of 40 teams, 20 Midget Major and 20 Midget Minor that compete at the Tier I level.

 Traditionally, the NAHL Showcase Tournament attracts over 5,000 people in overall attendance, including more than 300 NCAA, junior and professional scouts.